31z3m1hC/WEB_SCRAPING_THUMBNAILS/README.md

 - Gemini AI for text generation.
 - Microsoft PowerPoint for document formatting.
-- Thumbcache Viewer on Windows 10 for thumbnail extraction.
+- Thumbcache Viewer on Windows 10 for thumbnails extraction.
 - Python for scripting and mapping functionalities.

 ## Future Considerations:

 - Continuous refinement of text generation models for enhanced content diversity.
-- Exploration of advanced image processing techniques to improve data set quality.
+- Exploration of advanced image processing techniques to improve dataset quality.
 - Integration of emerging technologies to further optimize the overall workflow.

-This readme file provides an overview of the comprehensive processes involved in text generation and image processing.
+This readme file provides an overview of the comprehensive processes involved in text generation and thumbnails extraction.
 The combination of cutting-edge tools and thoughtful scripting ensures the creation of a rich dataset suitable for various applications, from content generation to training machine learning models.